BookStackApp/website/content/docs/admin/upload-config.md

 STORAGE_S3_KEY=your-service-key
 STORAGE_S3_SECRET=your-service-secret-key
 STORAGE_S3_BUCKET=your-service-bucket-name
+STORAGE_S3_REGION=your-region-or-some-non-falsey-string

 STORAGE_S3_ENDPOINT=https://your-service-base-endpoint.com:8080
 STORAGE_URL=https://your-service-base-endpoint.com:8080/your-service-bucket-name
 ```

 Take note of how the first part of the `STORAGE_URL` path is the bucket name.
 This is important to ensure image URLs are set correctly.
+Also note that a non-`false`y value is required for `STORAGE_S3_REGION`; the underlying library used to interact with S3-equivalent platforms requires the region to be set.

 BookStack's functionality to set image URL's as publicly accessible will likely not work for third-party services so you'll need to ensure files under the `<your_bucket>/uploads/images` path have policy or permissions to be publicly accessible.
 If using Minio you can add the following to the bucket policy: